Ads keep this website free for you.

 Form T2200 Declaration of Conditions of Employment need not be submitted with the tax return, but must be retained and provided if so requested by CRA.
 These expenses are detailed and summarized on Form T777 and entered as a deduction from income on line 22900 (other employment expenses) of the personal income tax return.
 The employee will only be able to deduct the expenses that the employer required them to pay, and not all expenses will be deductible.

-For 2023, eligible employees who worked from home must use the detailed method for calculating home office expenses - the temporary flat rate method no longer applies.
+For 2023 and later years, eligible employees who worked from home must use the detailed method for calculating home office expenses - the temporary flat rate method no longer applies.
 See CRA's Home office expenses for employees.

 These expenses can be entered as "other expenses" in the Detailed Canadian Tax and RRSP Savings Calculator.